Lahiri/recipya/README.md

 - Improved browser print output with a cookbook-style layout, recipe image, compact metadata, nutrition summary, and source footnote.
 - Print layout refinements for spacing, rounded sections, background colors, ingredient/instruction columns, and better page fit.
 - Servings scaling improvements, including support for more ingredient quantity formats and print output that reflects the currently selected serving count.
+- Language-aware ingredient normalization for nutrition facts, using local dictionaries and configurable translation fallback providers such as DeepL, Google Translate, and Azure AI Translator.

 ## :warning: Important Note